iequivocality/japan-prefectures-react/README.md

 ##### prefectureProps?: PrefectureMapProps

-Contains properties and callbacks for each prefecture path element. *in progress*
+Contains properties and callbacks for each prefecture path element.
+This is applied to all prefecture elements in the SVG.
+Use prefectureProps.pathProps for further customization of the path element assigned to all prefectures.

 ##### prefectureClassNames?: PartialRecord<PrefectureCode, string>